First Self-Portrait DRPT Student Group Exhibition

 Honorary doctorate recipients

 At Convocation, OCAD U will recognize four accomplished individuals for their exceptional contributions to the arts and cultural sectors.
-This year’s honorary doctorate recipients will include award-winning creatives, arts advocates and business leaders.
+This year’s honorary doctorate recipients will include award-winning creatives, artists, arts advocates and business leaders.
 The recipients will be announced on June 4.

 Sharing memories